Senate Bill 978

 Racial and Cultural Diversity; Racial Profiling Compliance

-In 2018 our department underwent a 4 hour training presented by the Museum of Tolerance that satisfied PC 13519.4.
+In 2018 our department underwent a 4-hour training presented by the Museum of Tolerance that satisfied PC 13519.4.
 The training satisfied the required racial profiling update.
 The course provided students with an updated and enhanced understanding of racial profiling.
 The course utilized videos and interactive activity to further explore: Racial Profiling, Legal Considerations, History of Civil Rights, Community Considerations and Ethical Considerations.

 The department is continuously undergoing Police Officer Standards and Training (POST) mandated perishable skills training, which includes: Tactical Communication, Domestic Violence, Drivers Training, Arrest and Control, and Force Options.
 This training requires the officer to use de-escalation tactics, command presence and other valuable perishable skills to resolve the various situations when presented in different scenarios.
-The goal of this training is to, increase safety for both the officer and the public, reduce conflict, and help develop stronger relationships with community.
+The goal of this training is to increase safety for both the officer and the public, reduce conflict, and help develop stronger relationships with community.
 This training course meets POST Regulation 1005(d)(4)(B).

 In 2021, all sworn officers underwent a 4-hour Implicit Bias and Racial Profiling course made up of facilitated discussions and student-centered learning activities that allow attendees to safely understand their own biases with a scientific approach.
 Officers leave with the knowledge and skills to recognize their own implicit biases and how to mitigate them and prevent racially based policing practices.